Scratch Animation & ProgrammingSprites, variables, logic, loops, keyboard input, pen, paint editor, collision detection, cloning, broadcast

 Scratch is a visual coding platform that allows you to create projects such as stories, games and animations.
 It uses coding blocks that are connected together to form a program.
 Created by MIT Media Lab, it is the gold standard on learning how to code for kids.

 At the coding level, Scratch covers all the fundamental concepts of a typical programming language, namely variables, lists, conditional statements, loops and functions (custom blocks).
 It also introduces some basic object-oriented principles.
-More importantly, at the general level, it teaches critical thinking, problem-solving skills and logical thinking.
+More importantly, at the general level, it teaches critical thinking, logic and problem-solving skills.

 While there are blocks that require typing, it is minimal so touch typing is not required.
 However, it is an opportunity for your child to get familiar with the keyboard and to learn touch typing.